 On the Magaguadavic River between Passamaquoddy Bay and Lake Utopia, you’ll find the charming town of St. George, New Brunswick, with a population of just over 1500 people.
-The town of St. George was founded in 1784, and is known as the “Granite Town” because of the several granite quarries operated in the nineteenth and early twentieth century.
+The town of St. George was founded in 1784, and was known as the “Granite Town” because of the several granite quarries operated in the nineteenth and early twentieth century.

 Whether you have a passion for nature, a love of art and history, or are looking for a taste of local delicacies, St. George and the surrounding area has something for you.